jeromerony/Progressive_Growing_of_GANs-PyTorch/README.md

 ## Implementation details
 - The growing of the GAN is based on a progress parameter p that increases during training.
 This parameter drives the sizes of input and output of the generator and the discriminator.
 - The equalized learning rate is achieved by the WScaleLayer that mutliplies the input of the convolution by the normalization constant from He's initializer instead of modifying the convolution weights.
+- The networks input and output resolutions depend on the maxRes parameter: the images will be square of resolution 4 * 2^(maxRes): maxRes=0 -> 4x4, maxRes=1 -> 8x8, ..., maxRes=8 -> 1024x1024

 I tried to follow the original article as much as possible.
 This repo gives a simple example of how it can be used on MNIST.